Root subgroups on horospherical varieties: Preliminaries

 Let $X$ be an irreducible algebraic variety.
 Every nontrivial $\GG_a$-action on $X$ induces an algebraic subgroup in $\Aut(X)$, called a \textit{$\GG_a$-subgroup}.
+Every $\GG_a$-subgroup on~$X$ induces a vector field on~$X$ (defined uniquely up to proportionality).
+Every vector field on~$X$ obtained in this way will be called \textit{$\GG_a$-integrable}.
+Since vector fields are sections of the tangent sheaf, \cite[Lemma~3.9]{Br13} implies the following important extension result: if $X$ is normal and $\xi$ is a vector field on an open subset~$X_0 \subset X$ whose complement $X \setminus X_0$ has codimension $\ge2$ in~$X$, then $\xi$ extends to a vector field on the whole~$X$.

 Given a $\GG_a$-subgroup $H$ on~$X$, every nonzero element of the Lie algebra $\Lie(H)$ defines a locally nilpotent derivation (LND for short) $\partial$ on~$\KK[X]$.
 If $X$ is quasi-affine then $H$ is recovered from $\partial$ by taking the exponent.